kcsongor/generic-lens/README.md

 [42,1,88,37,2]
 ```

-Note that this traversal is `deep': the subtrees are recursively traversed.
+Note that this traversal is "deep": the subtrees are recursively traversed.

 ### By parameter
 As the above example shows, the `types` traversal is limited in that it cannot